dell/redfish-ansible-module/roles/idrac_import_server_config_profile/README.md

 idrac_import_server_config_profile
 =========

-Role to import server configuration profile (SCP) from a file (xml or json) locally or on a remote network share (NFS, CIFS, HTTP, HTTPS) on iDRACs (iDRAC7/8 and iDRAC9 only) for PowerEdge servers.
+Role to import a server configuration profile (SCP) file (xml or json) from a local path or a remote network share (NFS, CIFS, HTTP, HTTPS) using iDRACs (iDRAC7/8 and iDRAC9 only) for Dell EMC PowerEdge servers.

 Requirements
 ------------